-As a recording artist, he enjoys long-standing relationships with the BIS and Da Capo labels and has made well over 50 CDs, including complete cycles of symphonies by Beethoven, Schubert, Schumann and Rued Langgaard.
-“Opening Doors”, his ongoing series for BIS with the Swedish Chamber Orchestra, has consistently won praise for performances of 19th-century repertoire more usually associated with symphony orchestras.
-Future recording plans include a Brahms cycle for BIS, and discs for Da Capo of the works of Pelle Gudmundsen-Holmgreen with the BBC Symphony Orchestra.
+As a recording artist, he enjoys long-standing relationships with the BIS and Da Capo labels and has made over 70 CDs, including complete cycles of symphonies by Beethoven, Schubert, Schumann and Rued Langgaard, and the works of Pelle Gudmundsen-Holmgreen with the BBC Symphony Orchestra for Da Capo.
+“Opening Doors,” his ongoing series for BIS with the Swedish Chamber Orchestra, has consistently won praise for performances of 19th-century repertoire more usually associated with symphony orchestras.
+His most recent release is a critically acclaimed recording of Mahler’s Symphony No. 10 (Deryck Cooke version) with the Seattle Symphony.
+Currently, with the Swedish Chamber Orchestra, he is completing a Brahms cycle and a project that combines J.S.
+Bach’s Brandenburg Concertos with a set of six newly commissioned companion works — both for BIS.

 He has been awarded the Cross of Chivalry by the Queen of Denmark, and elected to the Royal Academy of Music in Sweden.
-His interests beyond music are wide-ranging, and include a fascination with the life and culture of remote communities: he has visited head-hunting tribes in Borneo, volunteered as a farmer in China and stayed with villagers on an island in the South Pacific.
-Currently he lives in Denmark with his family.
+His interests beyond music are wide-ranging, and include architecture, landscape and a fascination with the life and culture of remote communities.
+He lives in Denmark with his family.